firstmiddlelast/libresprite-extensions/README.md

 Scripts that generate or update an image (the current layer in a sprite) or the palette.

 ## Download
-Click on the latest Release (see on the right of the page) and then, in the Assets section, click the "libresprite-extensions" .zip file.
+Click on the latest **Release** (see on the right of the page) and then, in the Assets section, click the "libresprite-extensions" .zip file.
-Unzip the files in the LibreSprite scripts directory ("Scripts/Open Folder" in LibreSprite), and then select "Scripts/Rescan scripts".
+Unzip the files in the LibreSprite scripts directory ("Scripts/Open Folder" in LibreSprite), and then select "Scripts/Rescan scripts" in LibreSprite.

 - `increase`/`decreaseLuminosity` directly increase/decrease the RGB components by 10%.